ihbrune/Anti-DoS-Valve/README.md

 # Valve Configuration

-The real challenge when commissioning the valve is to find the right parameters.
-The right balance must be found between too sharp settings that would lock out regular users, too loose settings that leave unauthorized attackers untouched, and settings that hold too much data and thus unnecessarily load / slow down the Tomcat server .
+The real challenge when commissioning the valve is to find the best settings for your server.
+The right balance must be found between too tight settings that would lock out your regular users, too loose settings that leave attackers untouched, and settings that hold too much data and thus unnecessarily load / slow down the Tomcat server.

 In order to find the appropriate configuration you should make evaluations of the current server logs with the HTTP(S) requests, in particular to answer these questions: